azmirshah1/MPP-Election-System/README.md

 # MPP-Election-System
-This is MPP election System for Politeknik Muadzam Shah
+This is MPP election System for Politeknik Muadzam Shah.

+Final Year Project
+2014